 There is a subset of allowable service costs in TSSF that will be time-limited for purposes of TSSF reimbursement from DCF.
-These service areas are:
+These service areas include the following:

-- Food and Clothing Services

-- Housing Assistance
+- Food and Clothing Services - Housing Assistance

-- Transportation

-- Daycare
+- Transportation - Daycare

-Reimbursement for the concrete resources listed above is limited to six consecutive months, though this does not prohibit an agency from continuing to provide these resources at their own expense.
+Reimbursement for the concrete resources listed above is limited to six months, though this does not prohibit an agency from continuing to provide these resources at their own expense.

 In practice, when an agency creates a Protective or Safety Plan and a child is enrolled in TSSF, that family may receive multiple services.
 For example, a family could be receiving housing assistance (Safety Resource), transportation (Safety Resource), supervision and observation (Safety Supports) and a service such as an AODA assessment (Safety Supports) under the plan.
 There is no time limit on the period that a child can be enrolled in TSSF if the child meets all other enrollment requirements.
-A child can be enrolled for over six-months, but the agency may only submit for reimbursement of costs for the identified concrete resources for a six-month window.
+A child can be enrolled for over four months, but the agency may only submit for reimbursement of costs for the identified concrete resources for a six consecutive-month window, during a given enrollment period.
 If in the above example, transportation and housing assistance continue to be necessary services beyond six-months, the agency would be responsible for the cost of those services.